workingDog/Gpsd4Scala/readme.md

   - linker !
 WatchThis(WatchObject(Some(true)))

-Note, to give the linker time to setup the connection and process the commands, it is advisable to wait for a second.
+Note, to give the linker time to setup the connection and process the commands, it is advisable to wait for a bit.

 The collector is where the data arrives, this is where you do something with it.
 Here is the typical structure of a collector actor showing the data arriving with the Collector(obj) message: